SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 # Chapter 4.2.
-More complex conditions – Exam tasks
+More complex conditions – Exam problems

 In the previous chapter, we got familiar with the **nested conditional** constructions in the Java language.
 Through them, the logic in a program can be represented by **`if` conditional statements** that are nested in each other.
 We also looked at the conditional **`switch-case`** construction, which allows you to choose from a list of options.
-We should practice and consolidate what we have learned so far by looking at a few more complex exam tasks.
-Before moving on to the tasks, we will recall the conditional constructions:
+We should practice and consolidate what we have learned so far by looking at a few more complex exam problems.
+Before moving on to the problems, we will recall the conditional constructions:

 ## Nested conditions